Skip to main content

 Macros (Macronutrients)

-Macronutrients are fundamental dietary components required in significant amounts by the body to supply energy, facilitate structural growth, and regulate metabolic processes crucial for survival and optimal health.
+Macronutrients are fundamental dietary components required in significant amounts by the body to supply energy, facilitate structural growth, and regulate metabolic processes for survival and optimal health.

 Why it matters

-Understanding and tracking your macronutrient intake is crucial because it directly influences your energy levels, body composition, and overall health outcomes.
+Understanding and tracking your macronutrient intake is because it directly influences your energy levels, body composition, and overall health outcomes.
 By optimizing your macro ratios, you can effectively manage weight, build muscle, improve athletic performance, and support various physiological functions, directly impacting your ability to achieve specific fitness and health goals.

 How it works

 Macronutrients work by providing the caloric energy your body needs to perform all its functions, from breathing and digestion to exercise and cellular repair.
 Each macro contributes a specific amount of energy per gram: Carbohydrates provide 4 calories per gram, Proteins provide 4 calories per gram, and Fats provide 9 calories per gram.
-The 'how' involves consuming a balance of these nutrients, which are then broken down during digestion into their simpler forms (glucose from carbs, amino acids from proteins, fatty acids from fats) to be absorbed and utilized by cells throughout the body for energy production (ATP) or stored for later use.
+The 'how' involves consuming a balance of these nutrients, which are then broken down during digestion into their simpler forms (glucose from carbs, amino acids from proteins, fatty acids from fats) to be absorbed and used by cells throughout the body for energy production (ATP) or stored for later use.

 Example